PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 # Support Policy
-***Community-Supported aka Best Effort:***
+This release is now generally available.
+The hub and inbound template is released under the official support policy of Palo Alto Networks through the support options that you've purchased, for example Premium Support, support teams, or ASC (Authorized Support Centers) partners and Premium Partner Support options.
+The support scope is restricted to troubleshooting for the stated/intended use cases and product versions specified in the project documentation and does not cover customization of the scripts or templates.

+The application template is Community Supported.

-This CFT is released under an as-is, best effort, support policy.
-These scripts should be seen as community supported and Palo Alto Networks will contribute our expertise as and when possible.
-We do not provide technical support or help in using or troubleshooting the components of the project through our normal support options such as Palo Alto Networks support teams, or ASC (Authorized Support Centers) partners and backline support options.
-The underlying product used (the VM-Series firewall) by the scripts or templates are still supported, but the support is only for the product functionality and not for help in deploying or using the template or script itself.
-Unless explicitly tagged, all projects or work posted in our GitHub repository (at https://github.com/PaloAltoNetworks) or sites other than our official Downloads page on https://support.paloaltonetworks.com are provided under the best effort policy.
+Only projects explicitly tagged with "Supported" information are officially supported.
+Unless explicitly tagged, all projects or work posted in our GitHub repository or sites other than our official Downloads page are provided under the best effort policy.